jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ![](07_high_dimensional_data_files/figure-latex/unnamed-chunk-114-1.pdf)<!-- -->

-In terms of underlying recidivism rates, we can look at gender specific Kaplan Meier estimates.
+In terms of underlying recidivism rates, we can look at gender-specific Kaplan Meier estimates.
 There is a striking difference between women and men.

 ```r